DSC03013.jpg

 Looking to the Future

 At Sheep Mountain Alliance, we continue to grow, learn, and expand the meanings of environmental protection and conservation in our region.
-We are currently working on expanding our Latinx Outreach programming, illuminating the environmental concerns relating to mining, and working to promote an intersectional approach to environmental topics in the Telluride region.
+We are currently working on defending our work in the environmental sphere from threats originating at the executive branch, expanding our community outreach programming, illuminating environmental concerns relating to mining, and working to promote an intersectional approach to environmental topics in the Telluride region.